DaithiShan/spaceambush/README.md

 ## Project Goals

-1. To positively engage and entertain the subscriber list of The Mater Foundation with something unexpected.
+1. To positively engage and entertain the younger subscriber list of The Mater Foundation with something unexpected.

 2. To generate donations for The Mater Foundation through new and return visits to this mini game, Space Ambush.